minhtrancccp/minhtrancccp/README.md

 # halo 👋

-this is Minh Tran from the middile of nowhere
+this is Minh Tran from the middle of nowhere

 ## at a glance